elmtree-askmo/cloudcannon-app/content/learn/physics/can-you-explain-the-local-field-method-in-physics.md

 url: /learn/physics/questions/can-you-explain-the-local-field-method-in-physics
 score: -1.0
 related_article1:
-    id: 99810
+    id: 99795
     title: >-
-        What is the significance of the conservation of angular momentum in physics?
+        What is the Euclidean method and its role in physics?
-    subject: Physics
+    subject: Mathematics
-    url: /learn/physics/questions/what-is-the-significance-of-the-conservation-of-angular-momentum-in-physics
+    url: /learn/mathematics/questions/what-is-the-euclidean-method-and-its-role-in-physics
 related_article2:
+    id: 99801
+    title: >-
+        How do mathematical models help in predicting physical phenomena?
+    subject: Mathematics
+    url: /learn/mathematics/questions/how-do-mathematical-models-help-in-predicting-physical-phenomena
+related_article3:
     id: 99791
     title: >-
         How has modern mathematical notation evolved to aid in the study of physics?
     subject: Mathematics
     url: /learn/mathematics/questions/how-has-modern-mathematical-notation-evolved-to-aid-in-the-study-of-physics
-related_article3:
-    id: 99797
-    title: >-
-        What are Newton's Laws and their importance in physics?
-    subject: Physics
-    url: /learn/physics/questions/what-are-newtons-laws-and-their-importance-in-physics
 related_article4:
     id: 99806
     title: >-
         What are some examples of mathematical concepts that have been crucial in physics discoveries?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-some-examples-of-mathematical-concepts-that-have-been-crucial-in-physics-discoveries
-related_article5:
-    id: 99787
-    title: >-
-        Can you explain Faraday's Law and its significance in physics?
-    subject: Physics
-    url: /learn/physics/questions/can-you-explain-faradays-law-and-its-significance-in-physics
 ---

 &nbsp;